SchottdorfLab/Neural_VAE_ODE/README.md

 ## Current Challenges:
 Moving the data from the simulated data and scaling, also re-running data visualizations on the new model output.
 ## Most Recent Updates:
+October 31st, 1:01pm:
+- Updated storing of meta to get the correct data for the data visualization script.
+- Completed run of ```analyze_model.py``` with the 2D simulated data.

 October 30th, 4:41pm:
 - Added logvar clamping to prevent extreme variance from inflating the reconstruction term.